InvalidBucketName expected in more cases: uppercase, adjacent chars, underscores

 3. add command to radosgw-admin to set/get bucket name rule (3 type: current relaxed, current default, strict)

 4. update valid_s3_bucket_name().
 We need to consider op in order to allow to get illegal bucket name in strict mode.

 Am I understanding correct?

-#4 Updated by Yehuda Sadeh 5 months ago
+#4 Updated by Yehuda Sadeh almost 3 years ago

 After discussing it a bit more with Casey:

 Leave current rgw_relaxed_s3_bucket_names configurable as is.
 If it is true then it's relaxed.

 RGWPeriodConfig should have a a new bucket name rule as suggested.
 Default value for it would be current default.
 If rgw_relaxed_s3_bucket_name=false, then follow whatever RGWPeriodConfig configurable has.

 #5 Updated by Robin Johnson almost 3 years ago